Making and Receiving Payments

 Foreign Exchange (FX) Currency Transfers

-- The payment will clear within 15 minutes of making the transfer in Online Servicing
+The payment will clear within 15 minutes of making the transfer in Online banking

 Please note that payments will be processed subject to security checks and enough funds being available in your account.
 Timings above may be impacted based on this.